Italian Pasta Salad bursting with your favorite Italian fixings with the best Italian dressing all on your table in 25 minutes!

 - If you are serving immediately, you can go ahead and add all your chopped goodies and the desired amount of remaining dressing, HOWEVER, I highly recommend chilling for at least 30 minutes.
 A chilled salad tastes far superior than a room temperature one and this gives some time for the flavors to meld.

-- This Cold Italian Pasta Salad keep in the fridge for 2-3 days.
-I think it actually tastes best days after you make it.
+Cover leftover cold Italian Pasta Salad with plastic wrap or transfer it to an airtight container.
+Store in the refrigerator for 2-3 days.
+I think it actually tastes best days after you make it!

 - BLT Pasta Salad with Lemon Chive Dressing

-- Bacon Pea Pasta Salad with Lemon Parmesan Dressing
+- Creamy Bacon Pea Pasta Salad with Lemon Parmesan Dressing

 Want to try this Italian Pasta Salad Recipe?